shubham0204/Text2Summary-Android/README.md

 ## More on Text2Summary

-Text2Summary uses the TF-IDF for extractive text summarization.
+Text2Summary uses the TF-IDF algorithm for extractive text summarization.
 Note, this is not abstractive text summarization which use neural networks like the Seq2Seq model.
-As TensorFlow Lite does not support fully the conversion of `Embedding` and `LSTM` layers, we need to use the above mentioned algorithms.
+As TensorFlow Lite does not support fully the conversion of `Embedding` and `LSTM` layers, we need to use the TF-IDF algorithm.

 1. The `text` which is given to `TextSummary.summarize()` is broken down into sentences.
 These sentences are further brought down to words ( tokens ).